tell-k/sphinxjp.themes.revealjs/README.rst

 revealjs
 --------------------

-This directive crate a slide section for reveal.js.
+This directive creates a slide section for reveal.js.

 ::